psantos9/leanix-custom-report-tutorial-02/TUTORIAL.md

   </body>
 </html>
 ```
-As you may have noticed, we have declared row [Alpine JS](https://github.com/alpinejs/alpine#learn) directives in the <code>body</code> tag of our HTML code, the [x-data](https://github.com/alpinejs/alpine#x-data) and the [x-init](https://github.com/alpinejs/alpine#x-init).
+As you may have noticed, we have declared two [Alpine JS](https://github.com/alpinejs/alpine#learn) directives in the <code>body</code> tag of our HTML code, the [x-data](https://github.com/alpinejs/alpine#x-data) and the [x-init](https://github.com/alpinejs/alpine#x-init).
 The  [x-data](https://github.com/alpinejs/alpine#x-data) directive calls the global method *initializeContext*, declared in the *index.js* file, and sets the scope for our report.
 More specifically, the [x-data](https://github.com/alpinejs/alpine#x-data) directive makes available to our AlpineJS instance all the variables and methods that are declared in the *state* and *methods* attributes of our *index.js* file.
 On the other hand, the [x-init](https://github.com/alpinejs/alpine#x-init) directive triggers the *initializeReport* method, defined in the *index.js* file, once the report is initialized.

 You may start the development server now by running the following command:
 ```bash